octo-technology/OpenTezos/docs/ligo/examples.md

 ### Defining storage and entrypoints

-Let's create an `indice_types.ligo` file to put all the needed type definitions.
+Let's create a file `indice_types.ligo` to put all the needed type definitions.

 - `indiceStorage` is an integer type that can have the value of an equity.
-- `indiceEntrypoints` determine how the contract will be invoked:
+- `indiceEntrypoints` determines how the contract will be invoked:
   - By increasing the value of the contract storage by using `Increment of int`.
   - By decreasing it with `Decrement of int`.
   - By sending its value to another contract that has called it, using `SendValue of unit`.
-- `indiceFullReturn`that determines the return type of the main function.
+- `indiceFullReturn` determines the return type of the main function.

 ```js
 // indice_types.ligo